|

 "It's not an inclusion factor--it's an exclusion factor that

+employers are going after."
 Jenny Sullivan, a Careerbuilder.com spokeswoman,

 suggests the following phrases: problem-solving and decision-making;